eannefawcett/eannefawcett.github.io/portfolio/index.md

 paginator: Portfolio
 ---

 Hello, and welcome to my portfolio landing page.
 Here you will find links and short descriptions to work that I have completed.
 It is organized first by date, and then by organization the task was completed for.
-Some of the works here will manifest similarly to a blog post about the task, others will be original content, and some might require an additional inquiry to view to protect the content.
+Some of the works here will manifest similarly to a blog post about the task, others will be original content, and some have protected information, available upon reviewed request.

 # 2020